Campbellfield: Train

 Campbellfield has one railway station, Upfield, which is the terminus of the Upfield line.
 The station is located on Barry Road, with the station and railway line acting as the suburban boundary between Campbellfield and Coolaroo.
 Broadmeadows station, on the Craigieburn line, is another nearby station.

 There was a Campbellfield railway station, located adjacent to Camp Road, from 1889 until 1956, when it was closed to make way for the newly built Upfield station, which was located in a position more accessible to the community.

+Environmental issues

+In August 2020, a toxic fire erupted at MRI e-cycle solutions, a large e-waste operator, causing loud explosions audible from kilometres away.
+The company stored and recycled electronic waste including up to 20 tonnes of batteries and 60 tonnes of e-waste coming from retailers, companies, schools and local governments.
+These waste are known to be toxic to health and the environment when damaged or close to fires.
+While battling the blaze for a day, some contaminated water also spread out into Merlynston Creek and Jack Roper Lake in Broadmeadows.

+The company was previously asked by EPA Victoria in March to stop accepting material and manage all combustible and recyclable material according to their waste management policy.
+In November 2020, EPA suspended MRI's operation licence.